Bava Kamma

-Bava Kamma (בָּבָא קַמָּא) is the first of a series of three Talmudic tractates in the order Nezikin ("Damages") that deal with civil matters such as damages and torts.
+Bava Kamma (בָּבָא קַמָּא) composed in Babylon circa 450–550 CE, is the first of a series of three Talmudic tractates in the order Nezikin ("Damages") that deal with civil matters such as damages and torts.
 The other two of these tractates are Bava Metzia ('The Middle Gate') and Bava Batra ('The Last Gate'): originally all three formed a single tractate called Nezikin, each "Bava" meaning "part" or "subdivision."
 Bava Kamma discusses various forms of damage and the compensation owed for them.